Arc Rise Fantasia: Plot

-During an air battle between an Imperial fleet and a flock of Feldragons, L'Arc falls to earth with a defeated Feldragon.
-He is saved from the Feldragon's explosive death explosion by Ryfia, who disperses the Feldragon with her song.
+During a battle with a Feldragon swarm, L'Arc is saved from one's death explosion by Ryfia, who disperses the Feldragon with her song.
 They later meet up with Alphonse and Niko, and see Rastan fighting Dylon with both escaping in the chaos.
-Ryfia leaves for the nearby forbidden Feldragon Prison, with L'Arc and Alphonse following and the three forced to enter when ambushed by Dymos.
-Ryfia locates the Rogress Simmah inside, and L'Arc resonates with her power and becomes Child of Easa representing the Imaginal Law.
-Simmah then vanishes, the Empire's remaining Ray supply vanishes, and the three are arrested.
-Weiss forces L'Arc and Ryfia on a mission into Olquina to deactivate a device blocking Ray from the Empire.
-L'Arc's home is then attacked by thieves hired by Lunacy to steal Adele's pendant.
-Serge, who was among the thieves, helps the party reach Olquina on the ship, briefly encountering Leslie and destroying the device while narrowly escaping Dymos.
+Ryfia leaves for the forbidden Feldragon Prison, with L'Arc and Alphonse following and the three forced to enter when ambushed by Dymos.
+Ryfia locates a Rogress inside, and L'Arc becomes a Child of Easa representing the Imaginal Law.
+Simmah and the Empire's remaining Ray supply vanishes, prompting Weiss to arrest L'Arc and Ryfia and force them on a mission into Olquina to deactivate a device blocking Ray from the Empire.
+L'Arc's home is then attacked by thieves hired by the criminal Ignacy to steal Adele's pendant.
+Serge, who was among the thieves, helps the party reach Olquina on the ship, going on to team up with Leslie and narrowly escape another attack by Dymos.

-Adele is then kidnapped, and Leslie teams up with the group to rescue her.
-They discover her awakened as Diva of the Real Law, awakening the Rogress Girtab.
-Imperial ships then attack Olquina, with Weiss appearing in person to kill Adele, attacking both L'Arc and Alphonse when they try to stop him.
-L'Arc is forced to summon Simmah, which injures Adele and triggers Alphonse to awaken as a second Child of Easa aligned to the Real Law.
-Adele snaps and tries to kill them all with Girtab, but Alphonse stops Girtab and leaves with Adele, Dymos, and Serge and Leslie who were working for or aligned with the Real Law.
-Weiss, who despises both the Laws, gives L'Arc a final mission to go as an emissary to the Republic.
-Travelling with Niko and Cecille and crossing the border with Luze's help, the group are arrested upon delivering the message, a request for unconditional surrender to the Empire.
-The four escape with help from Rastan, taking shelter in the remains of Ryfia's home under the protection of Hosea.
-There they learn that L'Arc can stop the Hozone's effects on the world by gathering nine Rogress and ascending to Easa's holy land of Noire to enact the Imaginal Law.
-Adele's group, together with Alphonse, start stirring up support against Weiss and bonding with other Rogress.
+Adele is kidnapped and awakened as Diva of the Real Law, and Weiss arrives with an invasion fleet to kill Adele, turning on L'Arc and Alphonse when they try to stop him.
+L'Arc summons Simmah, which injures Adele and triggers Alphonse to awaken as a second Child of Easa aligned to the Real Law.
+An enraged Adele almost kills them but is calmed and rescued by Alphonse; Adele, Dymos, Serge and Leslie are all revealed to be aligned with the Real Law.
+Weiss, who despises both Laws, gives L'Arc, Niko and Cecille a final mission to go as an emissary to the Republic; the mission turns out to be an open provocation to war, which causes L'Arc's group to be arrested.
+They escape with help from Rastan, taking shelter in the remains of Ryfia's home under the protection of Hosea.
+There they learn that L'Arc can stop the Hozone's effects on the world by gathering Rogress and meeting with Easa to enact the Imaginal Law.
+Adele's group, together with Alphonse as the Real Law's Child of Easa, start stirring up support against Weiss and gathering other Rogress.